phlash/www.ashbysoft.com/content/articles/martin.md

 I do have some, somewhere :) they know who they are and most of them have facebook or some means of communication available to them.
-Also I probably owe some of them money\...
+Also I probably owe some of them money...

 Future:
 =======